 - 1. The NAS Fallon Public Works Officer, hereinafter PWO, as a representative of the ICO, shall ensure: - a.
 The NAS Fallon Cultural Resource Program Manager, hereinafter CRPM, meets the professional qualifications standards cited in Stipulation I.D.2, and is responsible for managing all aspects of installation cultural resources requirements, including tracking and briefing the ICO annually on the progress of mitigation within the NAS Fallon AOR. - b.
 The CRPM participates in installation-level planning activities to first and foremost support the avoidance of, and where not possible, the minimization of, effects to historic properties before proposing mitigation of adverse effects. - c.
 Project proponents carry out specified project terms and conditions. - d.
-Project proponents fund measures to avoid, minimize or mitigate adverse effects to historic properties that may result from a proposed action, in accordance with Chapter 13, Office of the Chief of Naval Operations Environmental Readiness Program Manual (M-5090.1), Cultural Resources Compliance and Management as well as its 2023 NHPA Section 106 Mitigation Commitment Policy.
+Project proponents fund measures to avoid, minimize or mitigate adverse effects to historic properties that may result from a proposed action, in accordance with the most current version of Office of the Chief of Naval Operations Environmental Readiness Program Manual Cultural Resources Compliance and Management chapter, as well as its 26 Jun 2023 NHPA Section 106 Mitigation Commitment Policy memorandum.